MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ## Windows Insider Release Notes

-We are exctited to start flighting new features to Windows Insiders again.
+We are excited to start flighting new features to Windows Insiders again.
 We will be flighting to the Dev Channel for the latest updates.
 Get excited and ready to mix these updates into your reality.

 | Feature Name                                              | Short description                                                                      | Available in build |
 |-----------------------------------------------------------|----------------------------------------------------------------------------------------|--------------------|